 - 1. The Final Bachelor's phase is passed once the student has obtained 120.0 ECTS credits by fulfilling all requirements of the final programme (year 2 and 3) of the Bachelor's study programme concerned. - 2.
-The specific exam requirements (all educational units) of each Bachelor's study programme that must be successfully completed to pass the entire Final Bachelor's phase of the programme can be found in Articles 16.5 until 16.9 of this BSc-EER and is published in the Outline Study Programmes on MySBE Intranet.
-Only the requirements of the Bachelor's study programmes for students who started in academic year 2024-2025 are published in this BSc-EER.
-The specific requirements and outlines of the Bachelor's study programmes for students who started prior to academic year 2024-2025, are published on MySBE Intranet. - Transitional regulations as from academic year 2023-2024 can be found in Appendix I of this BSc-EER.
+The specific Bachelor's exam requirements (all educational units) of each Bachelor's study programme that must be successfully completed to pass the entire Final Bachelor's phase of the programme can be found in Articles 16.5 until 16.9 of this BSc-EER and is published in the Outline Study Programmes on SBE Student Intranet.
+Only the requirements of the Bachelor's study programmes for students who started in academic year 2025-2026 are published in this BSc-EER.
+The specific requirements and outlines of the Bachelor's study programmes for students who started prior to academic year 2025-2026, are published on SBE Student Intranet. - Transitional regulations as from academic year 2025-2026 can be found in Appendix I of this BSc-EER.